-Some of us are not aware of the signs of stress in our lives.
+Some of us are not aware of the signs of chronic stress in our lives.
 Knowing how to recognize if you’re struggling with chronic stress, allows a better chance of addressing it in time.
 Preventing you from getting into a state of chronic stress and its consequences on your health.

 Your body is well equipped to handle stress in small doses, to get you up and moving.
 However, when that stress becomes long-term or chronic, you’ll experience a negative effect on your health & well-being.